SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 :confval:`commands.target` of the global module configuration must be set and must be in line with :confval:`connection.username` of the receiving GUI module.

-Alternatively picks can be selected and origins can be located as preliminary solution to be sent to the system as regular origin objects, see section :ref:`scrttv-origin-association`.
+Alternatively, picks can be selected and origins can be located as preliminary solutions which are sent to the system as regular origin objects, see section :ref:`scrttv-origin-association`.

 .. _scrttv-origin-association:

-Origin Association
+Origin association
 ------------------

 scrttv comes with a minimal version of a phase associator and manual locator